 The moist Pacific Northwest of the United States is so thick with vegetation and life that some of its areas qualify as rainforest.

 Some places may receive over 10 feet of precipitation a year.
-The Siuslaw National Forest in Oregon is notable dense because of the rains and the stabilized temperatures created by its proximity to the Pacific Ocean.
+The Siuslaw National Forest in Oregon is notably dense because of the rains and the stabilized temperatures created by its proximity to the Pacific Ocean.

 Trees grow out of trees.
 When a pine drops its seed into its own branch crook, it takes root in the arm of its parent.
 Moss covers everything; mildew is inevitable.